 The most important thing to know before embarking on your first campaign is to know your worth.

 The entire goal of using promoted pins is to increase your reach and expand your exposure.
 Whether you’re looking to:

 Your first bit of knowledge to acquire is exactly what your CPA (cost per action) is.
 Elysha likes to ask, “What does it cost you to keep the lights on and the coffee pouring?”
-If you don’t know what your CPA is, one of the easiest ways to find out is by running a promoted pins traffic campaign.
+If you don’t know what your CPA is, one of the easiest ways to find out is by running a promoted pins traffic campaign (now called Consideration campaigns).

 You will discover how your audience interacts with your ads.
 This type of ad campaign also gives you a baseline for your stats.
 You will get an idea of what your CPA is.

 How Long Should You Run Your Promoted Pins Campaign?

 When you get ready to run your first campaign, how do you decide how long to run it, and how much to spend?
 Can you run an ad for a week and only spend $5 per day and expect to see success?
 Or do you need to go in for the long haul?

 Why?
 Because we know that on Pinterest, things take time.
 If you’re running a basic traffic campaign (now called consideration campaign), you really want to give yourself four weeks minimum.
 It takes at least two weeks before your ads even get placed well on the platform.